 After watching the 12 episodes of the series, I found the characters to be realistic and engaging.
 I also found myself drawn into the drama that the show presented in many of its episodes.
 While I enjoyed the series overall, I thought there were some pacing issues with the story, and how some characters and elements were introduced so late in the series, there wasn’t any time to explore these new characters and elements.
 I wonder if perhaps this series needed to be a little longer in length in order to tell the story.
 Admittedly, there’s no true conclusion to the series, but for this kind of a story, I don’t think there necessarily needs to be one.

 To me, one of the strengths of Gingitsune: Messenger Fox of the Gods is how the series was willing to delve into Japanese religion and culture; this makes sense, since the main character lives in a shrine.
 As a Westerner, I enjoyed learning about these aspects that I probably wouldn’t find out much about otherwise.
-This series is able to provide that kind of education for a viewer, but it’s still an enjoyable and entertaining viewing experience.
+This series provides that kind of education for a viewer, but it’s still an enjoyable and entertaining viewing experience.
 It doesn’t feel like you’re being “hit over the head” with it.

 Overall, I enjoyed Gingitsune: Messenger Fox of the Gods quite a bit, even with the flaws that the series has.
 It’s a series I wouldn’t mind watching again and owning in my anime home video collection.

 Additional post about Gingitsune: Messenger Fox of the Gods: